 This event built on the first Green Growth Summit held in October 2013, which explored the potential economic opportunities offered by the 2030 energy and climate policy framework.
 It has become clear that one of the biggest challenges to an ambitious 2030 package is the largely inaccurate and incomplete picture that is becoming mainstreamed in the public and political narrative, linking energy and climate policies alone to rising energy prices and concerns over EU competitiveness.
 This ignores much of the wider context, including rises in wholesale oil and gas prices and Europe’s growing fossil fuel import dependency, the benefits to EU competitiveness and energy security that EU climate policies can deliver and the tools at our disposal to improve the cost-effectiveness of future EU energy and climate policies (internal energy market, innovation, early investment certainty etc.).

-Johan Van Der Biest, CEO Belgium, Wienerberger; Berry Wiersum, CEO, Sappi Fine Paper Europe S.A. and CEPI Board; Atzo Nicolaï, President DSM Netherlands BV; Philippe Joubert, Chair EU CLG; Maria Van Der Hoeven, Executive Director, International Energy Agency (IEA).
+Johan Van Der Biest, CEO Belgium, Wienerberger; Berry Wiersum, CEO, Sappi Fine Paper Europe S.A. and CEPI Board; Atzo Nicolaï, President DSM Netherlands BV; Philippe Joubert, Chair CLG; Maria Van Der Hoeven, Executive Director, International Energy Agency (IEA).
 Photo © Dana Schou 2014.

-Sandrine Dixson-Declève, Director, EU CLG and Executive Director, The Green Growth Platform summarised key next steps as the following:
+Sandrine Dixson-Declève, Director, CLG and Executive Director, The Green Growth Platform summarised key next steps as the following:

 Download the Agenda for the Green Growth Summit II (pdf).